Frontend Development Introduction for AI Era

 |

-├── public/ # Static assets (images, fonts, etc.)
+├── public/ # Static files (images, fonts, etc.)

 ├── package.json

-└── next.config.js # Next.js config fileEven though they are in the same project, the code inside the app/api/ folder is backend code.
-It runs in the Node.js environment, so it can access the database, file system, and other server resources:
+└── next.config.js # Next.js config fileEven though everything is in the same project, code inside the app/api/ folder is backend code.
+It runs on the Node.js server and can access the database, file system, and other server resources:

-// app/api/users/route.ts - Backend API code
+// app/api/users/route.ts - backend API code

 import { NextResponse } from 'next/server';